CameronD73/529renew/README.md

 ## Version 3 installation
-This is for testing purposes prior to an extension being placed in the Chrome store.
+The latest released version is available in the Chrome store.